 “A shouting match.
-I was always told as a boy in church not to make a noise.”
+I was always told, as a boy in church, not to make a noise.”

 “No,” said Robbie, “because the Bible says, He shall not cry, nor lift up, nor cause his voice to be heard in the street.”
-It was one of the texts Miss Mackenzie taught him at school.
+It was one of the texts that Miss Mackenzie taught him at school.

 The young man dived back with triumph.
 “But it wasn’t a street.
 It’s a park.
 Hyde Park!”

 Hyde Park, the grass so green.
-He had not stopped to hear the public speakers.
+He had not stopped to hear the speakers.
 There was only her.
 Joanne.
 The memory was too painful, so he forced his attention again to the young man.
 “True.
 True.
 Carry on.”